Financial-Times/smartlogic-concordance-transformer/README.md

 `/__build-info`

-_These standard endpoints do not need to be specifically documented._

-_This section *should* however explain what checks are done to determine health and gtg status._

 There are several checks performed:

-_e.g._
-* Checks that a connection can be made to Neo4j, using the neo4j url supplied as a parameter in service startup.
+* Checks that a connection can be made to the concordances-rw-s3 service

-## Other information
-_Anything else you want to add._

-_e.g.
-(NB: this example may be something we want to extract as it's probably common to a lot of services)_

 ### Logging